GradWeek Frequently Asked Questions

 • Regardless of age, you must attempt to obtain an emergency-issued government passport booklet to travel internationally.

-No. Early/online check-in and seat selection are not available for GradWeek flights.
+No. Early/online or kiosk check-in and seat selection are not available for GradWeek flights.
 Since flights are booked as a group, confirmation numbers and seat assignments are not required nor available.
-Here’s what to know: At the airport, you must check-in at your assigned airline ticket counter to obtain your boarding pass.
-Seat assignments are provided at airport check-in.
+Here’s what to know: At the airport, you must check-in at your assigned airline ticket counter (not a kiosk) to obtain your boarding pass.
+Seat assignments are provided at check-in.
 If you would like to sit with a friend, we recommend checking in together and making this request with the airline agent.

 No, checked luggage is not included in the trip price.
 You will need to pay for any checked bags directly at the airport.
 Once you receive your GradWeek flight itinerary/e-ticket, visit your airline’s website to confirm luggage fees.
 Be aware of TSA regulations regarding carry-ons, such as restrictions on liquids and medications.
 We suggest placing a photocopy of your ID and your phone number inside your checked luggage (keep your original ID on your person).
-Helpful Tip: Toiletries should also be packed in your carry-on for easy access during travel.
+Toiletries should also be packed in your carry-on for easy access.
 Important: Checked baggage fees are paid directly at the ticket counter when you arrive at the airport.
 If offered, we do not recommend checking your carry-on at the gate.
-Baggage fees can only be paid by a physical debit card/credit card, or prepaid credit card.
-Mobile pay apps, such as Apple Pay or Google Pay, are not typically accepted at the ticket counter.
+Baggage fees can only be paid by a physical debit card/credit card or prepaid credit card.
+Cash or mobile pay apps, such as Apple Pay or Google Pay, are not typically accepted at the ticket counter.

 The amount of money you bring is up to you, but $300 to $600 is recommended for baggage fees, local transportation, the optional Action Pac, meals (if you’re not registered under an all-inclusive package), souvenirs, shopping, personal items, and unexpected expenses, such as costs from travel delays or changes.
 We recommend bringing a physical debit card and a small amount of cash for your trip.
 Regardless of where you’re traveling, it’s a good idea to notify your bank or credit card provider in advance to put a travel advisory on your cards to avoid complications.
 If you are traveling internationally, most banks charge a foreign transaction fee and a currency conversion fee, so be sure to check with your bank or credit card provider before you travel.

-If you registered under an all-inclusive hotel package, all your meals and drinks on the property are included at no extra cost.
+If you selected an all-inclusive hotel package, all your meals and drinks on the property are included at no extra cost.
 You’ll see “all-inclusive” listed in your account if it applies to your booking.
 If you are not registered for an all-inclusive hotel/package, meals and drinks are not included.

 GradWeek does not provide, promote, or condone the use or abuse of alcohol in any of its programs.
 Destination restaurants, bars, and nightclubs may require identification and proof of age to consume alcohol.
 The legal drinking age in Hawaii and Florida is 21 years old.
 The legal drinking age in the Republic of Mexico, Puerto Rico, and the Bahamas is 18 years old.
 GradWeek is aware that many events and activities in international destinations have alcohol and non-alcoholic beverages available.
 Each participant chooses whether to consume alcohol or not.
 All local and federal laws are strictly enforced at each destination, and travelers will be held responsible if caught violating those laws at any destination.